logo

 Teacher Certification Programs in San Diego

 The following San Diego-area colleges and universities offer teacher certification programs that can prepare you for first-time licensure or additional endorsements, if you are already licensed.
-You can read more about teacher preparation programs in the state on our California schools page.
+You can read more about teacher preparation programs in the state on our California education schools page.

 • Point Loma Nazarene University